-a.
+- a.
 CONTRACTOR shall maintain client records.
 CONTRACTOR shall identify a compliance officer that is responsible for maintaining the integrity of the clients' health care information.
 Records shall be organized in a systematic fashion and stored according to licensing/regulatory standards.
-Individual and aggregate records shall be accessible to clinicians, the Quality Management process, ASO and Mendocino COUNTY BHRS.
+Individual and aggregate records shall be accessible to clinicians, the Quality Management process, and Mendocino COUNTY BHRS.
 Records that are released to proper authorities, individuals, and others shall be released only with an appropriately signed ROI.
 CONTRACTOR shall comply with the Health Insurance Portability and Accountability Act of 1996 (HIPAA) regulations, state and federal laws, and other Mendocino COUNTY BHRS requirements for client confidentiality and record security.
 Client records shall be kept and maintained for ten (10) years from the last date that the client received services.
-For minors, client records shall be kept and maintained until the minor reaches the age of maturity (eighteen (18) years) plus an additional ten (10) years from the last date the client received services.

-XII.
-Evidenced Based Practices

-a.
-CONTRACTOR shall provide, when possible and clinically appropriate, specialty mental health treatment that includes the following evidence-based practices: Cognitive Behavioral Therapy, Trauma-Focused Cognitive Behavioral Treatment (TF-CBT), Alternatives for Families-CBT (AF-CBT), and Motivational Interviewing (MI).
+For minors, client records shall be kept and maintained until the minor reaches the age of maturity (eighteen (18) years) plus an additional ten (10) years from the last date the client received services. - XII.
+Evidenced Based Practices - a.
+CONTRACTOR shall provide, when possible and clinically appropriate, specialty mental health treatment that includes the following evidence-based practices: Cognitive Behavioral Therapy, Parent Child Interactive Therapy (PCIT), Trauma-Focused Cognitive Behavioral Treatment (TF-CBT), Alternatives for Families-CBT (AF-CBT), Motivational Interviewing (MI), and Positive Parenting Program (Triple P).
 CONTRACTOR's clinicians shall have the requisite training needed to provide these services.
-Adjunctive modalities include Sand Tray, Somatic Therapy, Play Therapy, and Art.

-XIII.
-Mental Health Services for Medi-Cal Recipients

-- a.
-CONTRACTOR shall offer a range of programs that are available to qualifying beneficiaries who are Medi-Cal eligible: - Outpatient specialty mental health services for adults eighteen or over (18+).
+Adjunctive modalities include Sand Tray, Somatic Therapy, Play Therapy, and Art. - XIII.
+Mental Health Services for Medi-Cal Recipients - a.
+CONTRACTOR shall offer a range of programs that are available to qualifying beneficiaries who are Medi-Cal eligible: - 1.
+Outpatient specialty mental health treatment services for children and youth under age eighteen (18).

+- 2. Outpatient specialty mental health treatment services for TAY youth, age eighteen (18) through twenty-four (24).

+- 3. Outpatient specialty mental health treatment services for adults, age twenty-five (25) and over.

 - b.
 CONTRACTOR shall offer the following range of SMHS to Medi-Cal beneficiaries:

-- 1) Assessment Evaluation.
+- 1. Assessment Evaluation.

-- 2) Plan Development.
+- 2. Plan Development.

+- 3. Therapy Individual/Family/Group

-- 3) Collateral.
+- 4. Collateral.

-- 4) Rehabilitation.
+- 5. Rehabilitation.

-- 5) Target Case Management.
+- 6. Target Case Management.

+- 7. Intensive Care Coordination

+- 8. Intensive Home-Base Services

+- 9. Therapeutic Behavioral Services

+- 10. Therapeutic Foster Care

 - c.
 CONTRACTOR shall ensure use of an Electronic Health Record (EHR).
 The EHR allows CONTRACTOR to enter client data, upload clinical documents, enter progress notes, and track outcome data.
 CONTRACTOR shall use the EHR connected with the MHP system of care.

 - d.
 CONTRACTOR will ensure timely access to services.
 CONTRACTOR will ensure date of first assessment service is within ten (10) business days from date of beneficiary's request.
-Services should be provided in a timely manner as required by DHCS and/or the COUNTY of Mendocino MHP Agreement.
+Services should be provided in a timely manner as required by

+DHCS and/or the COUNTY of Mendocino MHP Agreement.
 Should CONTRACTOR be outside the required timeframes, a Notice of Adverse Benefit Determinations (NOABD) Failure to Provide Timely Access to Service (Timely Access Notice) will be sent to the client within two (2) business days.
-A copy of the NOABD shall be added to the client EHR and the CONTRACTOR will notify the COUNTY and ASO.
+A copy of the NOABD shall be added to the client EHR and the CONTRACTOR will notify the COUNTY.

-- e.
-CONTRACTOR shall conduct client billing in accordance with the DHCS Mental Health Services Division Medi-Cal Billing Manual and the Mendocino COUNTY Mental Health Policy and Procedure, "Claims Processing and Payment to Contract provider under the Mental Health Medi-Cal Managed Care Plan".
-All coordination of benefits procedures must be followed.
-CONTRACTOR shall be liable for any exceptions and shall reimburse COUNTY for any recoupments ordered by the State or COUNTY.
-COUNTY shall only reimburse CONTRACTOR for services provided to Medi-Cal and Indigent beneficiaries upon receipt of a valid Explanation of Medicare Benefits.

-XIV.
-Cultural Competency